Different Interior Design Styles

 Thank you Simone for your talented eye for style and for sharing your wealth of local and international resources to source all of our various needs from furniture to curtains.
 Our home is far more functional and beautiful because of your help.”

-Interior design is so much more than throwing a few beautiful things together, it’s about an experience, a lifestyle, in fact, it’s about improving your daily life.
+Interior design is so much more than throwing a few beautiful things together, it’s about creating an experience, a lifestyle, in fact, it’s about improving your daily life.

-If your home makes you feel safe and inspired, you can also be your best possible self.
+When your home makes you feel safe and inspired, you can also be your best possible self.

-This project shows that even with partial re-furnishing projects and especially when mixing styles, it is crucial to take a step back and look at each and every piece carefully, before adding the missing pieces.
+This project shows that with partial re-furnishing projects and especially when mixing different styles, it is crucial to take a step back and look at each and every piece carefully, before adding the missing pieces.

 Changing lives, one room at a time!